Easy Instant Pot Bone Broth

 • TOTAL

-Most of the time, we use chicken bones, but adding some pork or beef bones is never a bad idea.
-Keep in mind that beef, pork or other meat bones will increase the cook time a bit.
-If you’re short on time, this recipe makes an excellent stock.
-For general purpose stock, reduce the cook time to 1 hour.
+We usually use chicken bones, but adding some pork or beef bones is never a bad idea.
+Keep in mind that beef, pork, or other meat bones will increase the cooking time a bit (tips are in the recipe).

 Makes 10 to 12 cups